Simple and tight device-independent security proofs: DIQKD

 \subsubsection{Key rate curves}

 In Appendix~\ref{sec:better_rate} a slightly modified protocol is considered in which, instead of fixing the number of rounds in the protocol, only the expected number of rounds is fixed.

 The completeness and soundness proofs follow the same lines as the proofs above, as detailed in Appendix~\ref{sec:better_rate}.
-The analysis presented in the appendix leads to improved key rates for the modified protocol, and are the ones presented here.
+The analysis presented in the appendix leads to improved key rates for the modified protocol, and are the ones presented here.\footnote{The key rate curves for a fixed number of rounds $n$ have the same shape as the curves presented here but require more signals to achieve the same rates (the difference is roughly two orders of magnitude).}

 In Figure~\ref{fig:qkd_rates_Q_mod} the expected key rate $r=\ell/\bar{n}$ is plotted as a function of the quantum bit error rate $Q$ for several values of the expected number of rounds $\bar{n}$.
 For $\bar{n}=10^{15}$ the curve already essentially coincides with the key rate achieved in the \emph{asymptotic i.i.d.\@} case, that is, when restricting the adversary to collective attacks~\cite[Equation~(12)]{pironio2009device} (see also Figure~2 therein).
 As the key rate for the asymptotic i.i.d.\@ case was shown to be optimal in~\cite{pironio2009device} (for practically the same protocol) it acts as an upper bound on the key rate and the amount of tolerable noise for the general case considered in this work.
 Hence, for large enough number of rounds our key rate becomes optimal and the protocol can tolerate up to the maximal error rate $Q=7.1\%$.